Amed Rosario Player Props: Guardians vs. Rangers

 Amed Rosario At The Plate

-- Rosario is batting .261 with 16 doubles, five triples, two home runs and 21 walks.
+- Rosario has 16 doubles, five triples, two home runs and 21 walks while hitting .258.

-- Rosario enters this game on a five-game hitting streak.
-In his last games, he's hitting .318.
+- Rosario has picked up a hit in 56 of 85 games this season, with multiple hits 20 times.

-- In 84 games played this year, he has hit a homer in just two of them.
+- In 85 games played this season, he has gone deep in just two of them.

-- In 25 games this year (29.8%), Rosario has picked up an RBI, and in six of those games (7.1%) he had two or more.
-He has also driven in three or more of his team's runs in two contests.
+- Rosario has driven home a run in 25 games this year (29.4%), including more than one RBI in 7.1% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.